-Running a load of laundry during peak hours cost homeowners more money.
-Instead, use such appliance during off peak hours to save money.
+Running a load of laundry during peak hours costs homeowners more money.
+Instead, use such an appliance during off-peak hours to save money.
 Make sure the dishwasher is full before running the dishwasher to reduce energy bills further.
 Maintaining appliances and unplugging them when not in use will also decrease energy consumption without little if any cost required by the homeowner.

 Investigate Solar Panels